-The bill declares that the RUAGA it enacts may modify, limit, or supersede the federal Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
+The act declares that Ohio's version of the RUAGA may modify, limit, or supersede the federal Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
 Section 7001 et seq.
 (E-Sign Act), but the RUAGA may not modify, limit, or supersede section 101(a) of the E-Sign Act or authorize electronic delivery of any of the notices described in section 103(b) of the E-Sign Act.
-The effect of this provision apparently is to reaffirm state authority over matters of contract by making clear that state law is the controlling law if there is a conflict between the RUAGA and the federal E-sign Act, except that the RUAGA (1) cannot deny legal effect, validity, or enforceability of a signature, contract, or other record just because it is in electronic form or because an electronic signature or record was used in its formation, or (2) authorize electronic delivery of the notices described in section 103(b) of the E-sign Act.44
+43